KishoreKammela/JobBoardly/docs/reference/01-platform-features-overview.md

 ## 1. Core Platform Features

-These features are foundational to the JobBoardly experience.

 - **Responsive Design**: The platform is designed to work across various devices (desktops, tablets, mobile).
 - **Dynamic Routing**: Next.js App Router is used for efficient page navigation and loading.
 - **User Authentication**: Secure login and registration via Email/Password and social providers (Google, GitHub, Microsoft).
+Includes robust redirection and personalized welcome messages.
 - **Account Status Management**: User and company accounts can have statuses like `active`, `pending`, `approved`, `rejected`, `suspended`, or `deleted`, which control access and visibility.
 - **Toast Notifications**: Used for providing feedback on user actions (e.g., success messages, error alerts).
 - **Basic In-App Notification System (UI Shell)**: A notification bell icon in the navbar and a dropdown to display recent notifications.
 Includes functionality to mark notifications as read/all read.
 (Backend triggers for creating notifications are pending future development).